What is the Cancel Culture?

 It’s an aim and shame society online – and sadly, celebrities or major brands typically take the hit, since they are public figures or easy targets.

-What we can learn from this — no one is immune to online hate (even celebrities), bad things happen to good people online, and this doesn’t have to define you.
+What we learn from this is no one is immune to online hate (even celebrities); Bad things happen to good people online, this doesn’t have to define you.

 Young people especially need to think twice before engaging in this type of behavior, it can literally define your future.
 Whether it’s applying to colleges or interviewing for jobs, your online behavior is available to anyone that puts your name through an Internet rinse cycle.